Rangers vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman has put up 78 hits with 10 doubles, two triples, 12 home runs and 44 walks.
+- Bregman has 78 hits with 10 doubles, two triples, 12 home runs and 46 walks.
 He has driven in 53 runs with four stolen bases.

 Bregman Recent Games